• Menu

 What to ask your barber

 Ask for a very careful trimming to your ends and a tilted direction from your forehead towards the back to create the Quiff.
-Style with plenty of pomade.
+Style with plenty of pomades.

 A modern Quiff is different from previous versions since it has very short trimmed sides and not long ones combed back.